kusut/loud/README.rst

 ================

 This nose plugin lets you play sound when running your test.
-Current version only play audio files on two instances, when you pass the test, or not (no option to play sound at individual error/failure).
+Current version only plays audio files on two instances, when you pass the test, or not (no option to play sound at individual error/failure).